Green Shield Canada

 Green Shield Canada (GSC) is a not-for-profit benefits carrier that provides drug, dental, extended health care, vision, hospital and travel benefits for groups and individuals, as well as administration services.
 GSC is incorporated under a Federal Act of Parliament and regulated by the Office of the Superintendent of Financial Institutions (OSFI).

 History

 GSC's was founded in 1957 in Windsor, Ontario.
-The founder, pharmacist Bill Wilkinson, and four other pharmacists created Canada's first pre-paid drug plan, and started the company as Prescription Services Inc. GSC policies focus on prioritizing evidence-based treatments, preventative care and claims management strategies.
+The founder, pharmacist Bill Wilkinson, and four other pharmacists created Canada's first pre-paid drug plan, and started the company as Prescription Services Inc. GSC policies focus on prioritizing evidence-based treatments, preventive care and claims management strategies.
 These policies also help to prevent fraud and ensure that provincial coverage pays when possible, while prior authorization may be required for certain treatments.
-These policies can save money for plan sponsors, but sometimes lead to more paperwork for plan members.
+The policies can save money for plan sponsors, but sometimes lead to more paperwork for plan members.
 GSC has been in the news for working with clients that have dealt with high-profile benefits fraud cases using other insurers.